Meteor-Community-Packages/meteor-tabular/README.md

 ## Searching

 If your table includes the global search/filter field, it will work and will update results in a manner that remains fast even with large collections.
 By default, all columns are searched if they can be.
 If you don't want a column to be searched, add the `searchable: false` option on that column.

+When you enter multiple search terms separated by whitespace, they are searched with an OR condition, which matches default DataTables behavior.

 If your table has a `selector` that already limits the results, the search happens within the selector results (i.e., your selector and the search selector are merged with an AND relationship).